 When you’re planning on putting miles under your belt with a vehicle, having the most fuel-efficient car makes all the difference.
 Not only does fuel-efficiency help you save at the pump and put money back into your pocket, it also helps minimize your carbon footprint.
 Win-win!

 Of course, when you are buying or even renting a vehicle, numerous factors play into your final decision.
 These factors include safety, price, size, utility and additional luxury features (such as heated seats and sunroofs).
-Once you start homing in on the exact price range you’ll be shopping in, you can then look to prioritize how fuel-efficient the car is.
+Once you nail down the price range you’ll be shopping in, you can then look to prioritize how fuel-efficient the car is.

 When it comes to fuel-efficient cars, there isn’t a lot to choose from in the economy price range.
 Often, the model only becomes superbly fuel-efficient when you upgrade the system to a hybrid version of the car.
-Nonetheless, the Chevrolet Spark, Hyundai Sonata and Chevrolet Cruze offer a lot of bang for your buck.
+Nonetheless, the Chevrolet Spark and Hyundai Sonata offer a lot of bang for your buck.

 Starting at $13,400, this car is the most affordable you’ll see on this list.
 Thankfully, Chevrolet put a lot of design effort into this little vehicle to make it worth your consideration.
 Packed with plenty of technology for enjoyment and safety, the Chevrolet Spark also manages to scoot around the city at 30 mpg and 38 mpg on the highway.

 The Hyundai Sonata averages a solid 29 mpg with the SE model, though the Eco model is able to squeeze a little more efficiency out of the system, getting an average of 38 miles mpg on the highway.
 The versatile car enters the market at a sub-$24,000 price tag.
 The hybrid model will cost you about $4,000 more but you’ll be able to enjoy up to 54 mpg on the highway.

 This is where you’ll find the majority of your most fuel-efficient vehicles.
 These cars are designed for middle and upper-middle class folks who aren’t a fan of needlessly burning money every time they go to the grocery store.